-Angels and demons character design is one of the most treated subjects through the entire Art history.
-Their juxtaposition (contrast between the 2) is often favorite theme and intriguing topic for artists.
+Angels and demons character design is one of the most treated subjects throughout the entire Art history.
+Their juxtaposition (the contrast between the 2) is often a favorite theme and intriguing topic for artists.
 And let’s face it, almost everyone loves to relate themselves to these enchanting characters and is “cheering” for one of the “teams”.

 - Til last, we will show you interesting contemporary interpretations of these creatures and we will even show you the artist’s process of creating such characters + video;

 Let’s start with throwing some light on the etymology (origin) of the words angel and demon:

 -Hi, my name is Demon. – Hello, Demon.
 Well, did you know that your name originates from the Greek word daimon, meaning deity and genius, but somehow, along the way, Latin put a bit of negative nuance to it and shifted to daemonium – a lesser, evil spirit? -Oh… That’s bad.

 -Hi, my name is Angel. –Hello, Angel.
 Did you know, that your name comes from the Greek angelos, meaning messenger? -Yes, I know.
 I delivered this message. -Ah..
 Ok.

 There are many similar angels and demons spirit beings found within cultures around the globe.
 The history of angels and demons dates long before Christianity and Christian artists were often inspired by pagan creatures when creating their own creatures.
 Many cultures have gods with wings, or gods in the body of birds, so it was natural to attach wings to human characters and thus, create a connection between heaven, the spiritual world, and the earth.
 This explains why wings are so often used for creating both angels and demons characters.